|Guide||♦||25 Triplogs||0 Topics|

 Orohai is the mining district of the southern Goldfield Mountains.
-This fairly short loop hike goes right in the middle of the "gold country".
+This reasonably short loop hike goes right in the middle of the "gold country".

-Most are familiar with the Four peaks Wilderness and the Superstition Wilderness but thousands drive the Apache Trail and forget to look to the left.
+Most are familiar with the Four Peaks Wilderness and the Superstition Wilderness, but thousands drive the Apache Trail and forget to look to the left.
 The Goldfield Mountains lie between Usery Pass road (the extension of Ellsworth) and the Saguaro Lake area of the Salt River.
-There isn't really a trail system.
-Many jeep roads crisscross the area.
+There isn't a managed trail system, but many jeep roads crisscross the area.
 These roads go to electric towers and various places of interest.

 This hike loops right in the middle of the Goldfield Mountains.
 Which commands some attention due to the surrounding gold mines.
 Tailings are evident in many places.
-This can be anywhere from a 5 to 8 mile route depending on your choice of direction.
-The start is at the Hackamore TH which is a left turn off the Apache Trail just before the Museum.
+This can be anywhere from a 5 to 8-mile route depending on your choice of direction.
+The start is at the Hackamore TH, a left turn off the Apache Trail just before the Museum.
 It is named Hackamore Road and goes past a large electrical substation for about 2 miles to a blocked parking lot.

 On the hill to the west is the old Bulldog mine site.
 There is also a welcome to Apache Junction sign at the junction or 88 and Hackamore.
 The route we took was north on a jeep road (named Packsaddle Road) to a trail (not signed) that goes northwest until we ran into another jeep road where we turned southwest past the rock house (an old ruin with a well that no one seems to know much about) to an unmarked trail going southeast which is called the actual Orohai trail and a return to the hackamore TH.
 Our trip was 5 miles.
 Why did we take it now?
 How about beautiful flowers and maybe scattered gold????
-Once we started the trail to the NW when we left the road, we went up and down hills with great views of surrounding mountains and the purple, yellow, magenta, orange and green background.
-The finest floral display I have ever seen in Arizona.
-We saw no people and the area looks untouched.
-Little valleys rounded hills, sharp drainages and a few places where one has to climb over ridges.
-I really enjoyed this hike and will go back to that area to see more of nature's display of floral color.
+Once we started the trail to the NW, when we left the road, we went up and down hills with great views of surrounding mountains and the purple, yellow, magenta, orange, and green background.
+The most pleasing floral display I have ever seen in Arizona.
+We saw no people, and the area looks untouched.
+Little valleys, rounded hills, sharp drainages, and a few places where one has to climb over ridges.
+I enjoyed this hike and will go back to that area to see more of nature's floral color display.

 Try the Goldfield Hikes.
 Routes from the south side of the mountains to the Salt River are about 9 miles.
-There are some astounding canyons, some present a real challenge.
-Just remember this is gold country. - Mar 24 2008 OhOh7
+There are some astounding canyons, and some present a real challenge.
+Just remember, this is gold country.